The Master of Science in Marriage and Family Therapy (MFT) program

 The stipend program seeks to improve bilingual services for patients, however, speaking more than one language is not a requirement.
 Stipend recipients typically have personal and work experience in underserved communities within Los Angeles County.

-Many USC Rossier Master of Marriage and Family Therapy students have received stipends in the past.
+Many USC Rossier Master of Science in Marriage and Family Therapy students have received stipends in the past.

 Other Financing Opportunities

-As a Master in Master in Marriage and Family Therapy student, you are eligible to apply for several forms of financial aid.
+As a Master of Science in Marriage and Family Therapy student, you are eligible to apply for several forms of financial aid.
 The USC Financial Aid Office will review your application, determine your financial need and process your summary document, which will mostly consist of federal loans.
 In addition, USC participates in a variety of private student loan programs.

 For more information on financial aid, visit the financing graduate school page.